NOSALRO/robot_dart/src/docs/docs/faq.md

 ## **How do I record a video?**

 In order to record a video of what the main camera "sees", you need to call the function `record_video(path)` of the graphics class:
 {{RECORD_VIDEO_ROBOT_GRAPHICS_PARAMS}}

 You can find a complete example at [talos.cpp](https://github.com/resibots/robot_dart/blob/master/src/examples/talos.cpp).

 ## **I want to have multiple camera sensors.
 Is it possible?**

 Having multiple camera sensors is indeed possible.
 We can add as many cameras as we wish along the main camera defined in [How do I record a video](#how-do-i-record-a-video):
 {{ADD_NEW_CAMERA}}

 ## **How can I position a camera to the environment?**

+In order to position a camera inside the world, we need to use the `lookAt` method of the camera/graphics object:
 {{CAM_POSITION}}

 ## **How can I attach a camera to a moving link?**